Paul Blobel: SS career

 On 10 or 11 August 1941, Friedrich Jeckeln ordered him, on behalf of Adolf Hitler, to exterminate the entire Jewish population.
-On 22 August 1941, the Sonderkommando murdered Jewish women and children at Bila Tserkva with the consent of Field Marshal Walther von Reichenau, commander of the 6th Army.
+On 22 August 1941, the SS-Sonderkommando murdered Jewish women and children at Bila Tserkva with the consent of Field Marshal Walther von Reichenau, commander of the 6th Army.
 SS-Obersturmführer August Häfner testified at his own trial in the 1960s:

 Blobel, in conjunction with Reichenau's and Friedrich Jeckeln's units, organised the Babi Yar massacre in late September 1941 in Kyiv, where 33,771 Jews were murdered.
 In November 1941, Blobel received and activated the first gas vans at Poltava.

-Blobel was officially relieved of his command on 13 January 1942 for health reasons due to alcoholism.
-This was an elaborate cover, however.
+Blobel was officially relieved of his command on 13 January 1942 for health reasons due to alcoholism, although this was an elaborate cover.
 Whilst in the hospital, Blobel was visited by Reinhard Heydrich and tasked with a top secret Reich matter that was presumably suspended upon the fatal shooting of Heydrich in Prague by British-trained Czech partisans.
 During this time, according to Dieter Wisliceny, Blobel developed the concept of the gas chambers for the extermination camps in Poland.
 In June 1942 Blobel was contacted by Heinrich Müller, Chief of the Gestapo and secretly placed in charge of Sonderaktion 1005 with his official cover being SD Chief of the City of Nuremberg.
-This secret task consisted of the destruction of the evidence of all Nazi atrocities in Eastern Europe, beginning at Chelmno and continuing on to Sobibor Extermination Camp, Auschwitz, the camps in the Independent State of Croatia, the Baltic States, and eventually back to the site of the Babi Yar Massacre in Ukraine.
+This secret task consisted of the destruction of the evidence of all Nazi atrocities in Eastern Europe, beginning at Chelmno and continuing on to Sobibor Extermination Camp, Auschwitz, the camps in the Independent State of Croatia, the Baltic States, Serbia and eventually back to the site of the Babi Yar Massacre in Ukraine.
 This entailed exhumation of mass graves, then incinerating the bodies.
 Blobel developed efficient disposal techniques such as alternating layers of bodies with firewood on a frame of iron rails.

-In October 1944 he headed an anti-partisan group in Yugoslavia.
+In October 1944 was assigned to Slovenian Styria to combat Yugoslav partisans as part of Bandenbekämpfung.
 Gitta Sereny related the conversation about Blobel she once had with one-time Chief of the Church Information Branch at the Reich Security Head Office, Albert Hartl.